In 1976 through

 Woods These Are, an anthology of poetry, anecdotes,

 In 2011, The Word Works partnered with the National Park Service at the Rock Creek Nature Center where most of the eight June-July programs of the newly renamed Joaquin Miller Poetry Series were held in the Center's Planetarium/ In 2012, the Miller Poetry Series moved to the Nature Center's auditorium on eight Sunday afternoons starting at 3 pm.
-Co-directors are Kathi Morrison-Taylor, Rosemary Winslow, and Deborah Ager.
+Co-directors are Deborah Ager, Martin Dickinson, Kathi Morrison-Taylor, Rosemary Winslow, and Venus Thrash.
 Audience participation averages

 20 to 60 people per program.
 A committee selects readers from